Fast Algorithms for Energy Games in Special Cases: Game Graphs Without Negative Cycles

 \subsection{A Value Iteration Algorithm for Finite Duration Games}

 In this section, we present Algorithm~\ref{alg:valiteralg}, a value iteration algorithm for a game lasting $i$~rounds that computes for each vertex $u \in V$ the value $e^*_i(u)$.
-We note that Algorithm~\ref{alg:valiteralg} consists of $i$ steps, where in each step each edge is scanned at most once.
+We note that Algorithm~\ref{alg:valiteralg} consists of $i$ steps, where at every step each edge is scanned at most once.
 Clearly this means the algorithm takes $O(mi)$ time.

 \begin{lemma} Let $e_i(\cdot)$ be the function returned by Algorithm~\ref{alg:valiteralg}, then $e_i(u) = e^*_i(u)$ for all $u \in V$. \end{lemma} \begin{proof} We prove the claim by induction on $i$, which is both the number of steps of the algorithm and the duration of the game.